Doomlazer/SQ3-TUCR-EPP/README.md

 Pet can be activated/deactivated as desired.
 Typing the pet's name brings up command options, such as FOLLOW, STAY and MORPH.

+Morph with cycle through the three different pet styles (see insert image above).
+The starting style is chosen randomly, so use the morph to select your preference.

-This is a draft version.
-Pet art and commands are likely to change.
+This is a draft version: Pet art, style variations and commands are likely to change.

 ### AstroChicken Fighting